-To enhance communication between patients and providers, most patient rooms at HCMC have a white "Care Board."
+To enhance communication between patients and providers, most patient rooms at Hennepin Healthcare have a white "Care Board."
 The Care Board has your room number and phone number on it.
 Nurses will write important information on your Care Board, including the names of your providers, your diet, and events scheduled for you.
 The board is updated as your care plan evolves and at shift changes.
 You are also invited to write down any questions or concerns that may come up during your stay on the board.

 In an effort to improve your experience, HCMC has adopted standard color uniforms for many of our care team members.
 Standard uniforms make it easy to for you to identify the different members of your care team.